PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

 ## Tor and https

-Tor is used to obfuscated the header information and https is used to obfuscated the content.
+Tor is used to obfuscate the header information and HTTPS is used to obfuscate the content.

 Here's an animation to understand what is providing what (and what not): [Tor and HTTPS](https://www.eff.org/pages/tor-and-https)